Posted by hothadmin | March 1, 2017

 Once you have a list of all these competitors, make a list of all the keywords THEY rank for and then exclude the ones that you rank for.

-You’ll want to apply some filters to those, like excluding very high difficulty keywords (unless you have a very powerful domain) and putting the CPC >$1 to exclude useless keywords.
+You’ll want to apply some filters to those, like excluding very high difficulty keywords (unless you have a very powerful domain), making sure they have good search volume, and putting the CPC >$1 to exclude useless keywords.

 Kabam, now you have very valuable keywords that are worth targeting!
 Now you need to either optimize your current content for those keywords, or build new content!